Skip to main content

 Practice areas covered well

-EU competition and State aid, internal market and the four freedoms, GDPR / data protection, consumer protection, VAT and customs, IP (trade marks, SPCs), public procurement, asylum and migration, sanctions.
+EU competition and State aid, internal market and the four freedoms, GDPR and data protection, consumer protection, VAT and customs, IP (trade marks, SPCs), public procurement, asylum and migration, sanctions.

 Landmark judgments worth knowing